TuskyTO/big4sports/README.md

 ________________________________________________________________________________________________________________________________________________________________________________________

 Hw4:

+HOW TO SETUP/RUN OUR TESTS:
+1. Make sure XAMPP is installed and our big4sports folder is pasted into /Applications/XAMPP/xamppfiles/htdocs/big4sports/backend
+2. Open terminal and go to the backend folder: "cd /Applications/XAMPP/xamppfiles/htdocs/big4sports/backend"
+3. Download Composer using XAMPP’s version of PHP: "/Applications/XAMPP/xamppfiles/bin/php composer-setup.php"
+4. Install PHPUnit version 10.5 (compatible with PHP 8.2): "/Applications/XAMPP/xamppfiles/bin/php composer.phar require --dev phpunit/phpunit:^10.5 -W"
+5. You should now see a vendor/ folder created — this contains PHPUnit
+6. Make sure XAMPP is running.
+7. Open the XAMPP control panel and start Apache and MySQL.
+From your backend folder in Terminal, run this command: "/Applications/XAMPP/xamppfiles/bin/php ./vendor/bin/phpunit tests/UserTest.php"
+8. To run all test files: "/Applications/XAMPP/xamppfiles/bin/php ./vendor/bin/phpunit"
+9. If all the tests pass, you'll see: OK (4 tests, 4 assertions)
+10. MAKE SURE "newUser123" is deleted from the users table in the backend or else tests will not work

 For the final piece of our app, we decided to add the following:

 - A "guessing" feature to allow users to guess answers to the questions created by other users